Code-Institute-Submissions/TeejAYeni-Self-Build-Shelter/README.md

  * Git              : Used for version control by using Gitpod terminal to commit to Git and Push to GitHub

-* Font Awesome      : used on  all webpages for icons and creatie visually pleasing website
+* Google Fonts           : Roboto used with default fonts to _san-serif_
-* Google Fonts      : used on all pages for visually pleasing website
+* Fonts Awesome          : icons used on all webpages to make visually pleasing and easy to read website
-* Hover.css         : used to create socialmedia icons in the footer section of the webpage.
+* Hover.css              : used to create an active and responsive navbar on the homepage.

 4. ## Testing